(I)

 Agustín took it, saw that it was written in French, and put it away hastily.

-No more than thirty minutes later, at the corner of Pescaditos St. and Revillagigedo, Eduardo Téllez Vargas was having a heart attack.
+Less than thirty minutes later, at the corner of Pescaditos St. and Revillagigedo, Eduardo Téllez Vargas was having a heart attack.

 (VII)